-• EPA approved the request to discontinue lead monitoring near the Kohler facility in Sheboygan County and granted a waiver to allow the site to be shutdown.
+• The EPA approved the request to discontinue lead monitoring near the Kohler facility in Sheboygan County and granted a waiver to allow the site to be shutdown.
 Since beginning operation in 2010, the Kohler lead site never recorded an exceedance of the standard and recorded reductions in monitored lead concentrations, emissions, design values and variability.
 Data collection ended December 31, 2018.
+In 2024, the waiver expired and will not need to be renewed because emissions have not exceeded 0.5 TPY.